nottmhospitals/repo_guidelines/README.md

  - Parts of code containing business/analytical logic **must** be covered by unit tests to provide assurance that the code works in the way that it says it works
  - Code **must** be free of known malicious dependencies

-Additionally, Here is a list of mandatory items to include in any organisation repositories (extracted from [NHS england way of working](https://github.com/nhsengland/github-WoW)):
+Additionally, Here is a list of mandatory items to include in any organisation repositories (modified from [NHS england way of working](https://github.com/nhsengland/github-WoW)):

 ### Readme
 Every repo should have a README which as a minimum specifies clearly the purpose of the repository.
 Ideally this README file would be concise and include additional components covering ownership, development status, context, support for the user and how to contribute to the code.
 An ideal example readme can be seen [here](https://github.com/othneildrew/Best-README-Template/blob/master/BLANK_README.md)